โ† Philadelphia 30th Street StationConstruction & Updates

 Under construction

 Not station-specific, but 30th Street is one of the busiest Acela stops.
-The new Avelia Liberty trainsets are gradually replacing the original Acela fleet.
+The new NextGen Acela (Avelia Liberty) trainsets entered revenue service on August 28, 2025, and passed one million customer trips by May 2026.
+All 28 trainsets phase in through 2027, gradually replacing the original 2000-era Acela fleet.

-Impact: Faster, more comfortable Acela service through 30th Street.
-Slightly higher capacity per train.
+Impact: Faster, more comfortable Acela service through 30th Street, with roughly 25% more seats per train.

 Other Penn Station Updates